blsage/iPages/README.md

 `.navigationOrientation(_ orientation: UIPageViewController.NavigationOrientation)` | Modifies the navigation **orientation** of the page view. ↔️ ↕️
 `.disableBounce(_ disable: Bool)` | Disables the **bounce** settings of the page view.
 This is especially useful for scroll views.
-`.interPageSpacing(_ spacing: CGFloat)` | Modifies the spacing between the pages. ↔️
+`.interPageSpacing(_ spacing: CGFloat)` | Modifies the spacing between the pages. ↔️ `.animated(_ animated: Bool)` | Modifies whether the the pages jump with animation if the selection binding changes programmatically

 ## Install